ryomakawakami/boidsSim/README.md

 Boids calculate separation only with the boids in their bubble.

 Boids calculate alignment by finding the average velocity of all boids in visible range excluding itself.

-There are some arbitrary decisions I've made to make this more realistic (a lot of random factors multplied in).
+There are some arbitrary decisions I've made to make this more realistic.
+Home force is increased by a factor of the square root of the number of boids in vision.
+Alignment force is weakened linearly as a function of how close the current heading is to the desired heading (kP-like).

 ### Parameters
 []()  | []()